jordimas96/color-harmonizer/README.md

 # color-harmonizer
 [//]: # (Description)
-This project generates a code that can be added or pasted into any website to change its theme
+This project generates a code that can be added or pasted into any website to change its theme.